-Participants agreed that the current quota system as it is currently consituted has not delivered the expected outcomes, therefore, there is a need to revisit and review the policy and its implementation in terms of geographical coverage and target demographic groups.
+• Participants agreed that the current quota system as it is currently consituted has not delivered the expected outcomes, therefore, there is a need to revisit and review the policy and its implementation in terms of geographical coverage and target demographic groups.

-- In view of advances in technology and innovation which has significantly shifted the disciplines that drive development, the policy of 60:40 ratio for science and arts courses in terms of admission should be reviewed to reflect current trends. - Governments at all levels, federal, state and local governments, should invest in the development and delivery of high quality primary and secondary education, through enforcement of the universal basic education program, as a means to create a stronger feeder system to connect young people to higher education and bring to effect the intended gains of the quota system. - Uniform and competitive entry criteria should be enforced for all candidates to replace the quota system applied to the educationally less developed states, in addition to supporting catchment area criteria, both of which can be accommodated under a uniform admission system. - Government should make necessary investments to improve the quality of teachers, by insisting and ensuring regular capacity building for teachers. - The conference recommends that Government at Federal and State levels look into strategies and opportunities to increase the carrying capacity of existing institutions as against establishing new ones.
+- In view of advances in technology and innovation which has significantly shifted the disciplines that drive development, the policy of 60:40 ratio for science and arts courses in terms of admission should be reviewed to reflect current trends. - Governments at all levels, federal, state and local governments, should invest in the development and delivery of high quality primary and secondary education, through enforcement of the universal basic education program, as a means to creating a stronger feeder system to connect young people to higher education and bring to effect the intended gains of the quota system. - Uniform and competitive entry criteria should be enforced for all candidates to replace the quota system applied to the educationally less developed states, in addition to supporting catchment area criteria, both of which can be accommodated under a uniform admission system. - Government should make necessary investments to improve the welfare and quality of teachers, by insisting and ensuring regular capacity building for teachers. - The conference recommends that Government at Federal and State levels look into strategies and opportunities to increase the carrying capacity of existing institutions - To reduce the pressure on tertiary institutions, secondary school curriculum should be overhauled and restructured by promoting and investing in technical education as an alternative pathway to educational aspirations. - Government should promote an inclusive education quota policy that integrates minority groups including persons with disabilities as well as implement necessary reforms to ensure ease of access to university education for all groups.